Paternity and foster care leave for the child of a private sector employee

 To be compensated, you must meet all of the following conditions:

-- Take paternity and foster care leave within 6 months of birth (unless the delay is delayed due to hospitalisation or death of the mother)
+• Take paternity and childcare leave within 6 months of birth (unless the delay is extended due to hospitalization of the child or death of the mother)

-- Possess a Social Security number for at least 10 months from the date of the start of the leave
+• Have had a social security number for at least 10 months on the date of the start of the leave

-- Have worked at least 600 hours (or have contributed on a salary at least equivalent to €21,457.10) in the last 12 months preceding the beginning of the leave
+• Have worked at least 600 hours (or have contributed to a salary of at least €21,457.10) in the last 12 months before the start of the leave

-- Terminate any activity as an employee, even in the case of work for more than one employer (in the case of a request for leave from one employer and a continuation of the activity from the other, the CPAM: titleContent may claim the refund of the amount paid)
+• Cease all employment, even in the case of work for several employers (in the case of a request for leave from one employer and continuation of the activity from the other, the CPAM: titleContent may claim reimbursement of the amount paid)

 Amount

-The CPAM: titleContent pay per diem (LTD) amounts determined in accordance with the following calculation steps:
+The CPAM: titleContent pay per diem allowances (IJ), the amount of which shall be determined in accordance with the following calculation steps:

-- Calculation of basic daily wage : sum of the last 3 gross salaries received before the date of interruption of work, divided by 91,25
+• Calculation of the basic daily wage : sum of the last 3 gross wages received before the date of interruption of work, divided by 91.25

-- Maximum Basic Daily Salary : The salary taken into account cannot exceed the monthly social security ceiling in force on the last day of the month preceding the judgement (either €3,666 per month in 2022, or €3,428 in 2021).
+• Maximum basic daily wage : The salary taken into account may not exceed the monthly social security ceiling in force on the last day of the month preceding the termination (either €3,666 per month in 2023, or €3,428 in 2022).

-- Flat rate applied by CPAM CPAM withdraws a flat rate of 21% from this basic daily wage.
+• Flat rate applied by CPAM : the CPAM withdraws from this basic daily wage a flat rate of 21%.

 Please note

-collective provisions may provide for more favourable conditions of compensation than those of Social Security, up to and including the full maintenance of the salary.
+collective provisions may provide for more favorable conditions of compensation than those of Social Security, up to and including full maintenance of the salary.

 Payment

-Paternity and foster care leave shall lead to suspension of your employment contract.
+Paternity and childcare leave entails suspension of your employment contract.

-At the end of your leave, you find your previous job (or a similar job with at least equal pay).
+At the end of your leave, you return to your previous job (or a similar job with at least the same pay).

-During the child's paternity and foster leave, you cannot be dismissed.
+During paternity and child care leave, you cannot be fired.

-However, your employer may breach your contract if you are seriously faulty or unable to maintain your contract for any reason other than paternity and child-care leave.
+However, your employer may terminate your contract in case of serious misconduct or inability to maintain your contract for any reason other than your paternity and childcare leave.

 Who can help me?